Links on Android Authority may earn us a commission. Learn more.

 Both Google and third-party apps may not work properly in the absence of GMS.

 Despite this often inferior experience, a small group of enthusiasts prefer a GMS-free smartphone for the privacy benefits.
-The absence of GMS means that your device is completely free from Google’s influence or data collection.
+The absence of GMS means that your device is completely free from Google’s influence or data collection practices.

 These days, you can find privacy-focused custom ROMs like CalyxOS that specialize in offering a GMS-free user experience.
-Even on relatively pedestrian ROMs like LineageOS, installing Google apps (or GApps) is an optional step.
+And even on relatively pedestrian ROMs like LineageOS, installing Google apps (or GApps) is usually an optional step.